koenighotze/koenighotze.github.io/_posts/2020-12-13-data-distribution-part2.md

 But what happens, if things do not work as expected.

 What happens if the connection from the actor to the TRX service gets dropped.
-The calling service has no idea, whether the money transfer succeeded or not.
+The calling service has no idea whether or not the money transfer succeeded.

 * Did the transfer service execute the request?
 Did it only fail to return a response to the calling service?
 * Can we retry the money transfer without the risk of transferring the money twice?

 This situation requires implementing extra orchestration and compensation logic.
-Business request ids can determine if a money transfer request was already served.
+Service using business request ids can determine if it already served a money transfer request.

 ### Latency